structr/structr/Backend Features.md

 It is realized as a wrapper around a Neo4j graph database, which supports defining and mapping schemas for your domain objects.
 Complex graph operations can be mapped to domain-oriented REST endpoints.

-#### URL Path Mapping

-- Run-time URL path evaluation
-- Dynamic URL mapping
-    - REST endpoint to graph entites
-    - URL appendices for scopes, filters

 #### JSON/REST Interface

-- Bidirectional Graph to JSON document transformation
+- Bidirectional Graph-to-JSON document transformation
     - Conversion of arbitrary subgraphs into JSON documents
-    - Creation of subgraphs from JSON documents using automatic relationship creation
+    - Creation of subgraphs from JSON documents with automatic relationship creation
     - Support for arbitrary document views on a single object / subgraph
     - Relationship-dependent document views
 - Java-based schema declaration